Baburao Painter: Feature films

 In addition to mythology, Baburao also made films like Sinhagad (1923), Kalyan Khajina (1924) and Sati Padmini (1924), which were based on historical stories.
 In 1925, he released a social film Savkari Pash (Indian Shylock) which was based on a short story by Narayan Hari Apte.
 It showed the life of a peasant who is duped of his land by a moneylender and forced to relocate to the city in search of a job.
 The film drew attention to social problems and broke the norms of conventional studio film making at the time.
 Despite being a great silent film, it did not do well.
 So Baburao returned to his mainstay, the historical and mythological stories.

 Landmark firsts

 Baburao had several landmarks in Indian film history, from building the first indigenous camera to casting first women in films.
 He was also the first Indian filmmaker to adopt the method that Eisenstein had described as stenographic – he sketched the costumes, characters and their movements.
 He changed the concept of set designing from painted curtains to solid three-dimensional lived in spaces and introduced artificial lighting.
 As early as 1921–22, he understood the importance of publicity and was the first to issue booklets with details & stills of the film.
 He also painted tasteful, eye-catching posters for his films.
-Sairandhari (1920) was the first Indian film to face censorship by the British Government whereas Savkari Pash (1925) was India's first social genre film with a focus on realism.
+Sairandhari (1920) was the first Indian film to be censored by the colonial government whereas Savkari Pash (1925) was India's first social genre film with a focus on realism.